dmr-analysis/dmr_analysis/Docs/index.md

 <pre>wget https://github.com/Omer0191/dmr-documentation/archive/refs/heads/main.zip </pre>

 ## Installation:
+## Installation:
 <p>It is highly recommended to create a separate virtual environment for the package to avoid any library conflicts problem.
 You you create virtual environment using the following commands.
 We recommend to use install and use miniconda/anaconda (https://docs.conda.io/en/latest/miniconda.html).
 Tutorial of creating and updating virtual commands can be found at (https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) </p>

 If the minicinda is already installed, then you can proceed with the following step by step installation.
 We have already provided a quick installation setup file named quick_install.sh for your ease.
 A simple bash command will do everything autmatically and prepare the package, ready to run.
 <pre> ./quick_install </pre>

-However step by step details are given as under:
+However step by step details are given as under and can be following if quick_install.sh is unsuccessful:

 <pre>conda create --name dmr_env python==3.9.16
 conda activate dmr_env</pre>